natserract/open-light-theme/README.md

 # Open Light Theme

-### Base theme for WordPress development

-Open Light is a clean, minimalist, and empty base theme for developers.
+Open Light is a clean, simple and minimalist theme.
 It supports and includes an example for navigation, a widget sidebar, and a custom post type - all without plugins!

 ## Overview